openvocab/loomio-api-proposal/README.md

 ###Point-to-point Integration

 A 'Point-to-point Integration' strategy uses a *translation layer* to transform models in one app into models in another.
 For example, we can imagine a Loomio feature that allows users to 'Import your account details from DemocracyOS'.
-This would require a 'translation layer' for translating a Citizen model into a Loomio User model.
+This would require a translation layer to translate a DemocracyOS Citizen model into a Loomio User model.

 ###Central Hub